burlachenkok/exploring-python3/python3-note.md

     # Out: 12
     ```

 5. Python has the `elif` keyword.
 For Python, it's crucial because syntax rules require creating indentation between `else` and `if`.
-The absence of such a keyword potentially will make the source code less readable.
-C++ Language contains parenthesis '{', '}', and such operators are absent in Python.
+The absence of such a keyword will potentially make the source code less readable.
+C++ contains parenthesis '{', '}', and such operators are absent in Python.
 In the experience of the authors of this note, explicit blocking in code makes it more readable (but there are technical debates around this aspect).
 Example:

     ```python
     if x < 0: